Donald Trump’s Record on Antisemitism

 – Freezing the Nonprofit Security Grant Program, which helps keep synagogues, day schools, Jewish community centers, and other places of worship safe from attacks.

-- Canceling funding for efforts to avert hate crimes against Arab, Jewish, and Asian Americans.
+– Canceling funding for efforts to avert hate crimes against Jewish Americans.

-- Cutting funding to agencies that work to prevent antisemitism, including the Department of Education, which enforces Title VI complaints about antisemitism on campus.
+– Cutting funding to agencies that work to prevent antisemitism, including on college campus.

-- The Trump Administration plans to eliminate the role of Special Envoy to Monitor and Combat Antisemitism, an ambassador-level position dedicated to combating worldwide threats to the Jewish community.
-The position was created with bipartisan support and is the most senior administration official focused on the threat of antisemitism.
+– Plans to eliminate the role of Special Envoy to Monitor and Combat Antisemitism, the most senior administration official focused on the threat of antisemitism.

-- Trump has appointed people with histories of antisemitism, white supremacy, and Christian nationalism to key positions:
+Trump has appointed people with histories of antisemitism, white supremacy, and Christian nationalism to key positions, including:

 – Elon Musk has a history of making disturbing comments about Nazis and Jews.